kylefmohr/pysky/README.md

 duration_microseconds    | 16637
 ```

-Note that this library only appends to this table, so the responsibility is on the user to prune or archive the table as needed to keep it from growing too large.
+The library only appends to this table, so the responsibility is on the user to prune or archive the table as needed to keep it from growing too large.
 However, see the next section about cursor management.
-Rows with cursor data should be retained if that feature is important.
+Rows with cursor data should be retained if that feature is used.

 Here's how to truncate old rows from the table with Peewee: